d-u-c-t-r-a-n/MazeRunner/README.md

 # MazeRunner
 How to play:
-1. First click for START
+1. First click to set START
-2.
+2. Second click to set END

 This program aims to